 (3) A Request under Paragraph 1 may be made once a month by 25-th and in exceptional cases – twice a month.

 Article 7.
-(1) Upon receipt of the Request under Article 6 (1), the Competent Institution of the Sending Party shall conduct the necessary activities to inform potential workers about the job opportunities on the territory of the Receiving Party.
+(1) Upon receipt of the Request under Article 6 (1), the Competent Institution of the Sending Party within 3 working days shall conduct the necessary activities to inform potential workers about the job opportunities on the territory of the Receiving Party.

 (2) The information under Paragraph 1 shall include the data specified in the request.

 Article 8.
-The job offers shall contain detailed information about:
+The job offers shall contain detailed information following the standard format approved by the Commission (Article 5 (1), point 3) and about:

-1. the respective employer;
+1. the respective employer and contact details (address, telephone, e-mail);

-. health requirements, as well as knowledge of foreign language and other requirements to Candidates in relation to the workplace and/or job specifics;
+2. occupational safety and health requirements, as well as knowledge of foreign language and other requirements to Candidates in relation to the workplace and/or job specifics;

-. the deadline for selection of Candidates;
+3. the deadline for selection of Candidates;